 Top-Rated ELD App for HOS Records

-Commercial drivers are legally required to use an electronic logging device app to record their hours of service.
-With over 700 devices on the market, choosing an electronic logbook can be a daunting process.
-While compliance is of utmost importance, there are a variety of other factors to consider when choosing the right hours of service ELD app.
+Commercial drivers are legally required to use electronic logging devices and apps to record their hours of service (HOS).
+With over 900 systems available, choosing an electronic logbook can be a daunting process.
+While compliance is crucial, there are several other factors to consider when selecting the right hours of service ELD app.

 Flexible plans whether you have 1 or 500 vehicles